 **There are a limited number of private bathrooms available, even for students with an approved health and disability accommodation.

 Due to the size and nature of the University of Michigan campus, the bus system is critical to navigate campus.
-Accommodations for motion sickness are generally not accommodated.
+Accommodations for motion sickness are generally not approved.

 Request a health or disability accommodation

 Housing Application: the Michigan Housing application asks if you are in need of a Health & Disability Accommodation.
-Choosing yes will prompt an embedded form for you to further describe your condition and why you need a housing placement based on your condition.
+Choosing yes will prompt an embedded page that includes a link to a Webform for you to describe your condition and why you need a housing placement based on your condition.
 Documentation can be attached to the form.
 Complete the Web form within 5 business days of submitting your application.

 You can send an email to firstname.lastname@example.org to make a request.